PiscatorX/Skunkworks/Shark_eDNA/README.md

 ## Read QC

 First we assess the quality of our reads, this informs the downstreem filtering and trimming of reads.
+We set a few variables to simplify the pipeline.

 ```
 rawread_dir="/new-home/andhlovu/Shark_eDNA/RawReads"